SantiagoRomero2707/Tecnical-MediSmart/README.md

 ﻿# TECNICAL INTERVIEW MEDISMART

 This is a RESTful service built using C# and the ASP.NET Core framework and connected with SQL Server 2019.
-It provides a simple API for managing a collection of users.
+It provides a simple API for managing a collection of users. my contact email is santyago.2000@hotmail.com

 ## Getting Started